Aircraft ratings explained

 Find more guidance about getting a type rating.

-When a type rating is required
+When you need a type rating

 Unless you are receiving flight training for the type rating, all members of the flight crew must hold the type rating relevant to the aircraft.